 The special missions exception is a notable deviation from the going and coming rule, offering workers’ compensation coverage for injuries sustained during non-typical work activities that directly benefit the employer.
 This exception applies when an employee is performing a task specifically requested by their employer, such as running an errand.

-Employees can challenge the going and coming rule by demonstrating that their commute involved substantial work-related duties.
-This exception is crucial for employees injured while performing special missions for their employer.
+Injured workers can challenge the going and coming rule by demonstrating that their commute involved substantial work-related duties.
+This exception is crucial for injured workers who are hurt while performing special missions for their employer.

 Employer-Provided Transportation Exception